Clan Rising

 Flora MacDonald of Milton and Kingsburgh

-Flora MacDonald was born in 1722 at Milton in South Uist, the daughter of Ranald MacDonald, a tacksman of the MacDonalds of Clanranald, and his second wife Marion.
-Her father died when she was small; her mother was abducted some years later by Hugh MacDonald of Armadale on Skye and married him under what the records call protest but the local memory called arrangement.
-Flora was raised partly at Milton, partly at Armadale, and from her early teens in the household of the chief's lady on Mongusdail, where she learned music, English and the courtesies of a Highland gentlewoman.
-She was twenty-four in the summer of 1746, taking her stepfather's sheep up to the high grazings of Benbecula, with no political stake in the rising and no notion that she was about to walk into the most-told story of her century.
+Flora MacDonald was born in 1722 at Milton in South Uist, the daughter of Ranald MacDonald, a tacksman of the MacDonalds of Clanranald.
+She was raised partly at Milton and partly at Armadale on Skye, and from her early teens in the household of the chief's lady, where she learned music, English and the courtesies of a Highland gentlewoman.
+She was twenty-four in the summer of 1746, with no political stake in the rising, when she walked into the most-told story of her century.

 Achievements

-• ·Smuggled Charles Edward Stuart from Benbecula to Skye disguised as the maidservant Betty Burke, 28 June 1746
+• ·Carried Charles Edward Stuart from Benbecula to Skye disguised as the maidservant Betty Burke, through a gale, 28 June 1746

 • ·Married Allan MacDonald of Kingsburgh, 1750; raised seven children on Skye